-Transcommunality: Laura Anderson Barbata, Collaboration Beyond Borders is an exhibition that documents the work of Mexican-born, New York-based artist Laura Anderson Barbata; focusing on the decade-long project she pursued with stilt-walking communities in Trinidad and Tobago, Mexico, and Brooklyn.
+Transcommunality: Laura Anderson Barbata, Collaboration Beyond Borders was an exhibition that documented the work of Mexican-born, New York-based artist Laura Anderson Barbata; focusing on the decade-long project she has pursued with stilt-walking communities in Trinidad and Tobago, Mexico, and Brooklyn.
 Her project highlights the vitality of the moko jumbie stilt walking tradition and demonstrates the possibility of using this storied art form as a platform for social contemporary performance, group participation and protest.
 Spanning from 17 feet tall to just 11 inches small, the works presented in the exhibition range from textile-based to sculptural objects, as well as photographs, videos, and projections that document the collaborative projects.
-Overall, the exhibition comprises approximately 60 pieces including over 20 towering dressed figures and 23 alebrijes (miniature wooden figures).
+Overall, the exhibition was comprised of approximately 60 pieces including over 20 towering dressed figures and 23 alebrijes (miniature wooden figures).
 A traveling exhibition, the presentation of Transcommunality at BRIC House will be the inaugural showing in the United States.

 Laura Anderson Barbata is known for her participatory, collaborative art, often involving partnerships with local artisans.
 The relationships forged with collaborators and the cultural exchanges that take place are the most important components for the artist.
 Transcommunality encompasses community art, public art, social intervention, performance and sculpture, focusing on an artist who has dedicated her practice to confronting the hierarchies of so-called “fine art” and popular art, craft and folk traditions.
 In 2011, she designed a performance with the Brooklyn Jumbies called Intervention: Wall Street, engaging in the Occupy Wall Street movement and the social and economic issues it raised.